 East Kingston Elementary School

-- East Kingston Elementary School's student population of 154 students has declined by 11% over five school years.
+- East Kingston Elementary School's student population of 144 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Students||144 students|

 |Students by Grade|

 - East Kingston Elementary School is ranked within the top 20% of all 454 schools in New Hampshire (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 10:1 has increased from 9:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (NH)|

 |Overall School Rank (16-17)||#47 out of 454 schools|

 |Eligible for Free Lunch|